 Exploring Piazza della Signoria in Florence: A Visitor's Guide

 If you've heard of the zealous cleric and political reformer Savonarola, who tried to force Renaissance Florentines into more righteous ways, look for the granite disc near the fountain marking the spot where he and two companions were executed on orders of Pope Alexander VI.
-Also near the fountain, a Giambologna statue commemorates the elevation of Cosimo I, shown on horseback, to Grand Duke of Tuscany in 1569.
+Also near the fountain, a Giambologna statue commemorates the elevation of Cosimo I, shown on horseback, to the Grand Duke of Tuscany in 1569.

 Piazza della Signoria's most impressive monument, and the square's centerpiece, is the Fonte di Piazza, created by Bartolomeo Ammanati to celebrate the wedding of Francesco de' Medici, son of Cosimo I, to Princess Johanna of Austria in 1565.
 Because the marriage signified the Medici's rise into the ranks of Europe's great ruling houses - Francesco was to receive the title of Grand Duke - the already begun fountain suddenly became a much larger project and had to be finished in a hurry.
 So Ammanati and his assistants worked feverishly to make this the largest fountain in Florence, with Neptune surrounded by four horses and three tritons.
 They may have been in too much of a hurry, since when it was finished in 1575, the Florentines were heard to jeer "Ammanato, che bel marmo hai rovinato" - what lovely marble you've ruined, Ammanato!